 - Click Choose a different restore point, and then click Next.

-- Click a restore point created before you start seeing the “Please Wait for the GPSVC” error, and click Next.
+- Click a restore point created before seeing the “Please Wait for the GPSVC” error, and click Next.

 - Click Finish.